mboss10/1percent-better-everyday/README.md

 I believe that learning a new thing everyday, either on a professional or personal level, will contribute to make a 1% better version of myself everyday.<br>This repository will help me document and share my learnings.<br><br>
 I will add them in descending order (most recent at the top).

+## 2024-07-17 | Excel - PMT() function
+Today I learrned about the PMT() function in Excel.
+It is a powerful financial tool used to calculate the periodic payment for a loan or investment based on constant payments and a constant interest rate.
+<a href="./learnings/20240717 - Excel PMT() function.md" target="_blank">Details here</a>

 ## 2024-07-16 | Python - Configuring a .env File
 Today I learned how to use environment variables as an excellent way to store sensitive information like API keys, ensuring they're not exposed in my code.
 <a href="./learnings/20240716 - Python_Save_API_Keys.md" target="_blank">Details here</a>